maqui7295/node-postgres-querybuilder/readme.md

     yarn start

-This (yarn start) creates the tables and populate it with some dummy data because it runs
+The above command `yarn start` creates the tables and populate it with some dummy data because it runs

     yarn run initdb

 Tests, both unit and integration written with [Jasmine](https://jasmine.github.io/) and [supertest](https://www.npmjs.com/package/supertest) can be run with

-    yarn test.
+    yarn test